Support Camp Fire North Shore

 MAP is the only statewide afterschool advocacy group devoted to promoting expanded learning opportunities in Massachusetts.
 We partner with MAP to inform our program design and activities, and to provide professional development opportunities to our staff.

 Since 1948 the LHAND has had a mission of assisting low and moderate-income families and individuals with safe and affordable housing.
 LHAND continues to be committed to enhancing the quality of our community and building stronger, healthier neighborhoods by providing a wide range of neighborhood services and funding a variety of grant and loan programs that address the needs of renters, owners, homebuyers, and nonprofit housing providers.
-CFNS partners with LHAND by providing child care slots in our After School programs.
+CFNS partners with LHAND by providing child care slots in our After School and summer programs.

 Impact Lynn is a community collaboration with three focused goals; improve income, education levels, and community engagement of residents of Lynn.
 Together we are building a city in which every resident lives in a safe, desirable, prospering neighborhood.

 The UMass Extension Nutrition Education Program (NEP) provides individuals, families, and communities with the knowledge and skills for healthier eating through research-based nutrition education that makes a real difference.
 With field offices throughout Massachusetts, and in partnership with local agencies, organizations, and schools, NEP helps low-income individuals and families make the most of their limited food resources.
 Our program evaluations show that through NEP's hands-on learning, practical tips, personal goal-setting, and small changes over time, our participants make healthier food choices, handle foods more safely, and are physically more active - all of which lead to better health.
 CFNS partners with NEP to bring research-based nutrition education into our after school and summer camp programming.